trbern1/Jack-Of-All-Lanterns/README.md

 Created By: Tegan Bernard, Shane Kennedy, Jessica Powell, Hunter O'Shea

 ## Introduction
 Jack Of All Lanterns is a final project created for our web development class.
 The assignment required the creation of a full stack website with an admin page making use of UI, API, and Database methods.
 The technology for each of these was up to us to choose, as well as the theme/style of the website.
 For our project, we decided to use postgres and pgAdmin 4 for the database and decided our theme would be pumpkin-based items.
 The requirements asked for a minimum of three responsive pages within the website, not including the admin page.
 For our 3 pages, we chose to make the home, menu, cart, and about us pages.
+We used Bootstrap v5 to make each page, including an additional admin page, responsive (viewed on laptop, tablet, and phone).

+## Files Included
+Under parent folder:
-The home page is the default page displayed to users containing basic information that is meant to capture the user's attention.
-The about us page gives the user information about the "business" and arbitrary values for HQ location.
-The menu page displays the menu options with a button on each allowing the user to add an item to their cart.
-The cart page uses those values to dynamically create item cards that user's add to their carts with the only changeable option being the quantity.
-The admin page was created to make use of all the CRUD operations we believed would be used by an adminstrator.
+- **index.html** . . .
+START HERE: the default page displayed to users containing basic information that is meant to capture the user's attention.
+- **menu.html** . . . displays the menu options with a button on each allowing the user to add an item to their cart; default value is 1, added to session storage.
+- **cart.html** . . . uses values generated from menu.html buttons (session storage) to dynamically create item cards that user's add to their carts with the only changeable option being the quantity.
+- **aboutus.html** . . . gives the user information about the "business" and arbitrary values for HQ location.
+- **admin.html** . . . created to make use of all the CRUD operations we believed would be used by an adminstrator.

+Under assets/css:
+- **style.css** . . . additional styling scripts for all html files listed above.

+Under assets/images:
+- All images included on all pages.

+Under assets/js: Node/API files
+- **node_modules, package-lock.json, package.json** . . . needed dependancies for running node
+- **server.js** . . . connects to postgress database, need to run `node server.js` to start the connection
+- **queries.js** . . . includes all CRUD queries to database used by API calls
+- **cart.js** . . . logic for cart.html page, takes values from session storage and dynamically creates items in the cart, handles calculations for total price and API call to create order in the database
+- **admin-menu-api.js** . . . includes all the API calls for menu_items table CRUD operations
+- **admin-order-api.js** . . . includes all the API calls for orders table CRUD operations

+Logic js files (separated by page)
+- index.js, admin.js, menu.js

 ## Configuration